 In the orthogonal matrix, the eigenvalues lie at the border of the circle (bottom left panel of Figure \ref{fig_08_A}).
-As a result of the training, the eigenvalues are pushed out of the circle to archive a configuration able to perform each of the considered tasks.
+As a result of the training, some eigenvalues are pushed out of the circle.
 In the case of the networks shown in Figure \ref{fig_08_A}, both final configurations correspond to fixed-point configurations with one eigenvalue with real part greater than one and zero imaginary part, and the rest of the eigenvalues scattered within the unit circle.
-Here we show a comparison between initial state (left panels) and post-training (right panels) of the Figure \ref{fig_08_A}. {We have found similar configurations of the eigenvalue distribution for all the trained networks.}
+Here we show a comparison between the initial state (left panels) and post-training (right panels) of Figure \ref{fig_08_A}. {We have found similar configurations of the eigenvalue distribution for all the trained networks.}

 We found in our simulations that this behaviour is consistent with estimates made previously in \cite{10.1371/journal.pcbi.1006309, PhysRevE.88.042824, PhysRevResearch.2.013111}, even when our networks are trained (i.e. non-random) and input-driven.
 The system will either show nontrivial stationary solutions or oscillations depending on the value of the eigenvalue with the largest real part of the connectivity matrix as in \cite{PhysRevE.88.042824}.
 A more profound explanation is beyond the scope of the present manuscript.

 For each of the tasks and the two conditions (orthogonal and non-orthogonal), we estimated the rate of networks that successfully passed the training.
 The results are shown in Table \ref{Tabla-rate}. {We measure the success rate as the number of trained networks that successfully reproduce each task, with respect to the total number of networks that we trained, considering a fixed number of epochs, which is 20 as defined in Section \ref{protocol}.}